Practice Areas

 Do I have to go to court?+

 Most personal injury cases settle without trial.
 But insurance companies offer their best numbers to lawyers they know are willing — and prepared — to take the case to a jury.
-We prepare every file as if it is going to verdict.
+Every file is prepared as if it is going to verdict.

-What should I do right after an accident?+
+What should I do right after an accident in Sacramento?+

 Get medical care first.
-Then document everything — photos of the scene, the vehicles, your injuries; names and numbers of witnesses; police or incident reports.
+Then document everything — photos of the scene, vehicles, and injuries; names and numbers of witnesses; police or incident reports.
 Do not give a recorded statement to the other side's insurance company before you talk to a lawyer.